Directory of organisations

 |ConflictGenderEqualityHuman RightsChildren's RightsFair tradeEnvironmentCitizenshipMigration||Free ResourcesLocal/ International School PartnershipsSchool AwardsTeacher Training||

 British Council Northern Ireland

 The British Council is the UK’s international organisation for cultural relations and educational opportunities.
 The British Council facilitates international partnerships between schools and offers an International School Award to aid schools in embedding international work.
 The organisation also provides many free online resources for pupils of all ages.
 The Connecting Classrooms Programme, running from 2015–2018, will build the capacity of 45,000 teachers and 12,000 school leaders worldwide to support them in integrating a range of core skills into the curriculum, including digital literacy, critical thinking and problem solving, creativity and imagination, student leadership and personal development, collaboration and communication, and citizenship.
-It is designed to help young people to develop the knowledge, skills and values to live and work in a globalised economy.
-The programme offers professional development for teachers and school leaders, as well as a number of other benefits including awards for schools that are successful in developing young people equipped with the knowledge and skills to live and work in a globalised economy.
+It is designed to help young people develop the knowledge, skills and values they need to live and work in a globalised economy.
+The programme offers professional development training for teachers, as well as grants to facilitate partnerships with between schools in Northern Ireland and schools overseas.

 |British Council Northern Ireland||No|